Items tagged “pelvic mri”

 Mucinous cystadenocarcinoma of the ovary is a rare malignant ovarian mucinous tumor.
 This type can account for 5-10% of all ovarian mucinous tumors.
 It is a type of ovarian epithelial tumor.
 Pathology Retrospective studies have suggested that many mucinous carcinomas initially diagnosed as pr...

 Sclerosing stromal tumor of the ovary

 Sclerosing stromal tumor (SST) of the ovary is a rare ovarian neoplasm.
 It is considered a subtype of ovarian sex cord / stromal tumor and is included in the fibroma-thecoma group of ovarian tumors 9.
-Epidemiology It occurs predominantly in young women, and its incidence peaks around the 2nd t...
+Epidemiology It occurs predominantly in young women and its incidence peaks around the 2nd to...

 Ovarian Sertoli-Leydig cell tumor

-Ovarian Sertoli-Leydig cell tumors (SLCT), also known as an ovarian androblastomas, are a subtype of ovarian sex cord-stromal tumor.
+Ovarian Sertoli-Leydig cell tumors (SLCT), also known as ovarian androblastomas, are a subtype of ovarian sex cord-stromal tumor.
 Epidemiology They are rare and only account for ~0.5% of all ovarian tumors.
-While they can present at any age, they typically present <30 years old, with a mean...
+While they can present at any age, they typically present <30 years old, with a mean ag...

 Ovarian epithelial tumors account for the majority of all ovarian tumors (60-70%) and their malignant forms represent >90% of ovarian cancers 1.
-They can range from being benign to highly malignant.
-Epidemiology There is a difference in frequency of ovarian tumor subtypes depending on menopaus...
+They can range from benign to highly malignant tumors.
+Epidemiology There is a difference in the frequency of ovarian tumor subtypes depending on men...